SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/01-Streams.md

 }
 ```

-First, we declare a **path** variable that holds the path to the resource that we will work with.
+First, we declare a variable called **path** that holds the path to the resource that we will work with.

-Instantiating an input stream by using the **FileInputStream** class:
+Instantiating an input stream is done using the **FileInputStream** class:

 ```java
 FileInputStream fileStream = new FileInputStream(path);
 ```

-As you can see the file path is added as a parameter in the FileInputStream's constructor.
+As you can see the file path is added as a parameter to the **FileInputStream's constructor**.

 Next, we are starting the stream reading process by storing the first byte of the file into a variable of type **int**: